nathanielburman/horror-the-mechanical-witch/README.md

 The two Jewish kids run off searching for the Legend of the Jewish Craw.

+Act 4: The Climax

+A fierce battle ensued as Benny, Sarah, and Crawford faced the malevolent force known as the "Shadow Discordant," a manifestation of centuries-old resentment and hatred.
+The Shadow Discordant sought to exploit the Matzo of Unity's power for its nefarious intentions, aiming to sow discord and chaos throughout the town and beyond.

+In the heart of the ancient temple, the trio confronted the Shadow Discordant, its dark tendrils reaching out to grasp the Matzo.
+Benny, Sarah, and Crawford stood firm, their unwavering unity a stark contrast to the malevolence before them.

+As the Shadow Discordant launched its assault, the trio channeled the Matzo's magic, creating a luminous barrier known as the "Harmony Ward."
+The Harmony Ward radiated a warm, golden light, symbolizing the unity that Benny, Sarah, and Crawford represented.
+It pulsated with the combined strength of their friendship and the lessons they had learned throughout their journey.

+The battle between light and darkness raged on, with the Harmony Ward holding strong against the relentless onslaught of the Shadow Discordant.
+Benny and Sarah, fueled by their determination to protect their town and the newfound wisdom bestowed upon them by Crawford, maintained the focus needed to sustain the barrier.

+Crawford, drawing upon the ancient knowledge of his crawfish ancestors, infused the Harmony Ward with a melody that resonated with the very essence of unity.
+The music echoed through the temple, weakening the Shadow Discordant's grip on the Matzo and further empowering the protective barrier.

+In a climactic moment, as the Harmony Ward reached its zenith, the Shadow Discordant let out a final, deafening roar of frustration before dissipating into a gust of ethereal shadows.
+The Matzo of Unity remained untouched, and the temple echoed with a harmonious melody, signifying the triumph of unity over discord.

+Epilogue:

+With the Shadow Discordant vanquished, the town was free from the threat that had loomed over it.
+The Matzo of Unity, now recognized as a symbol of hope and solidarity, was enshrined in the heart of the community.
+Benny, Sarah, and Crawford were celebrated not only for their bravery but for their embodiment of the enduring power of unity in the face of darkness.

+The Legend of the Jewish Craw became an integral part of the town's lore, a tale told to generations as a reminder that, in times of strife, unity and selflessness can prevail.
+The Harmony Ward, though unseen, continued to resonate within the hearts of the townsfolk, fostering a spirit of cooperation and understanding that endured for centuries to come.

 ...

 First, draw a circle for protection.
 Then bubble it and then put this spell inside to help give your bubble some weight.
 Laugh, laugh a little.
 Here's one if you still want one.
 Spell: Everything is money.